-When we might know election results
+When We Might Know Election Results

 Nevada

-Biden has a slim lead in Nevada, but it’s much closer than experts expected going in, and the state will accept mail ballots received through Nov.
+Biden has a slim lead in Nevada, and he expanded it slightly after more results were released Thursday.
+The race is much closer than experts expected going in, and the state will accept mail ballots received through Nov.
 10 as long as they were postmarked by Election Day.

-Because mail ballots tend to lean Democratic, it’s possible that these could expand Biden’s margin, but we may not know for a week.

 North Carolina